azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/OrgPolicyUpdate.md

 ```
 # AzSK v.4.10.0

-* Lists to check for authentication providers and external redirect URLs for an app service can be customized as per organization requirements.
+* Added support for configuring non-AAD identity providers for app service.
 Refer [here](https://github.com/azsk/DevOpsKit-docs/tree/master/07-Customizing-AzSK-for-your-Org#frequently-asked-questions) for more information.
-* Fixed an issue in SVT extension framework wherein extended class were not being referred in scenarios involving scans of multiple resource types.
+* Fixed an issue in SVT extension framework wherein extended class were not being correctly applied across resources of the same type.

 # AzSK v.4.4.0